autonity/docs.autonity.org/content/docs/account-holders/unlock-acct/_index.md

 - Sign without explicit account unlocking.
 Transactions can be signed without explicitly unlocking the account using tools that prompt the user for the keystore password and handle internally the account unlocking and re-locking (after the transaction is signed and sent).
 In this way, the complexity of the account unlocking is abstracted away from the user:

-  - Sign by using `autcli`:
+  - Sign by using `aut`:
-    - Uses `autcli` to sign and send, using an encrypted private key file configured in the CLI or passed in as a command-line option.
+    - Uses `aut` to sign and send, using an encrypted private key file configured in the CLI or passed in as a command-line option.
   - Sign by using `clef` with Autonity NodeJS Console.
     - Uses `clef` to sign.
 User creates transaction in Node JS Console, approves transaction signing in `clef`, and transaction is then sent from NodeJS Console.